nusrathnuha-io/SQM_testing/README.md

    - Check if ChromeDriver is in system PATH

 2. **ModuleNotFoundError: No module named 'selenium'**
-   - Ensure virtual environment is activated
+   - Ensure your chosen environment (venv or conda) is activated
    - Run: `pip install selenium webdriver-manager`

 ## Dependencies